Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

   </span>
 </p>

 In addition to analysizing the column space of the Jacobian, we also analyzed its row space.
-Interestingly, we could interpet the DNN denoising mapping as an adaptive filtering procedure in pixel domain, which ties it to another type of denoiser deign in classical signal processing literture (see [this review paper](https://users.soe.ucsc.edu/~milanfar/publications/journal/ModernTour.pdf)).
+Interestingly, we could interpet the DNN denoising mapping as an **adaptive filtering procedure in pixel domain**, which ties it to another way of formulating denoising in classical signal processing literture (see [this review paper](https://users.soe.ucsc.edu/~milanfar/publications/journal/ModernTour.pdf)).
 Here, a pixel is estimated by a weighted average of neighboring pixel.
-The neighborhood is daptive to both the noise level and the underlying image structure.
+The **neighborhood weights** are daptive to both the noise level and the underlying image structure.

 <p align="center" markdown="1">
 <img src="https://zahra-kadkhodaie.github.io/images/filtering.png" alt="Project schematic" width="80%"><br>